Hyperpfaffian Correlations for Beta-Ensembles: Beta an Even Square Integer: Proofs

 The monomial $x^{-\beta m/2}$ `centers' the Laurent polynomial

-around it's `middle' coefficient.
-That is, the constant coefficient of this Laurent polynomial is the central coefficient of $s^L_{\mathbf y}(x)$, and when $\delta \mf u = 0$, integration around the unit circle will return this coefficient.
+around its `middle' coefficient.
+That is, the constant coefficient of this Laurent polynomial is the central coefficient of $s^L_{\mathbf y}(x)$, and which can therefore be obtained when $\delta \mf u = 0$ by integration around the unit circle.
 More generally, integration of

 around the unit circle will return a nonzero coefficient of $s^L_{\mathbf y}(x)$ only if